Azure/acs-engine/examples/k8s-upgrade/README.md

 This document describes how to upgrade kubernetes version for an existing cluster.

 *acs-engine* supports Kubernetes version upgrades starting from 1.5 release.
-During the upgrade, *acs-engine* successively visits virtual machines that constitute the cluster and performs the following operations:
+During the upgrade, *acs-engine* successively visits virtual machines that constitute the cluster (first the master nodes, then the agent nodes) and performs the following operations:
  - cordon the node and drain existing workload
  - delete the VM
  - create new VM and install desired orchestrator version
  - add the new VM to the cluster

-*acs-engine* allows a subsequent minor version upgrade at a time, for example, from 1.5.x to 1.6.x.
+*acs-engine* allows one subsequent minor version upgrade at a time, for example, from *1.5.x* to *1.6.y*.

 For upgrade that spans over more than a single minor version, this operation should be called several times, each time advancing the minor version by one.
-For example, to upgrade from 1.6.* to 1.8.* one should first upgrade the cluster to 1.7.*, following by upgrading it to 1.8.*
+For example, to upgrade from *1.6.x* to *1.8.y* one should first upgrade the cluster to *1.7.z*, followed by upgrading it to *1.8.y*

 To get the list of all available Kubernetes versions and upgrades, run the *orchestrators* command and specify Kubernetes orchestrator type.
-The output is a JSON document:
+The output is a JSON object:
 ```
 ./bin/acs-engine orchestrators --orchestrator Kubernetes
 {